According to Meghan Markle, Bermuda Shorts Are This Season's *It* Item

-According to Meghan Markle, Bermuda Shorts Are This Summer’s Must-Have—Here’s How to Follow Her Stylish Lead
+According to Meghan Markle, Bermuda Shorts Are This Summer’s Must-Have— Shop The Look Now

 Meghan Markle is known for her stylish outfits, and the Duchess of Sussex has once again given us more fashion inspiration this summer.
 During a recent trip to New York City, Markle donned a pair of Bermuda-length linen shorts, which proves that Bermuda shorts are this season's signature style.